-BY MAHOMED ALL
+BY MAHOMED ALI.

-with regard to the extraordinary summing up of the Judicial Commissioner in this case, which was in effect, and may well have also been meant to be, the judgment rtself, and much else in addition.
+I am preparing a separate memorandum to support and carry out such policy."
+Not with regard to the extraordinary summing one word was said by him to the Jury in with regard to the extraordinary summing up of the Judicial Commissioner in this case, which was in effect, and may well have also been meant to be, the judgment rtself, and much else in addition.
 I therefore confine myself here to the judgment which I may explain was never delivered in the Court in our presence or to our knowledge and of the existence of which we have learnt for the first time from Mr. Moazzam Alı who secured and brought to us a copy.

-It is necessary to say something about it, because the Judge, who had acted in a most unfair manner throughout the trial, and had in fact showed his prejudice even before the committal to the Sessions by coming to inspect the Khalikdina Hall pre-paratory to holding the Sessions Trial there, has introduced an element of dishonesty even into the unpromising material provided by the opinion of a majority of the Jury acting as Assessors with regard to the minor charges under Section 505 and 117
+It is necessary to say something about it, because the Judge, who had acted in a most unfair manner throughout the trial, and had in fact showed his prejudice even before the committal to the Sessions by coming to inspect the Khalikdina Hall preparatory to holding the Sessions Trial there, has introduced an element of dishonesty even into the unpromising material pro-vided by the opinion of a majority of the Jury acting as Assessors with regard to the minor charges under Section 505 and 117